-D10.
-Does an open admission policy, if reported, apply to transfer students? $\square$ Yes $\square$ No D11 .
-Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit:D D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number na Unit type na D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number na Unit type na D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: 24 semester hrs D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 34 semester hrs D17.
-Describe other transfer credit policies:

-Credit is approved for courses equivalent in content to those offered by East Tennessee State University.
+D11.
+Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: D - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number na Unit type na - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number na Unit type na - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: na - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 semester hours - D17.
+Describe other transfer credit policies: Credit is approved for courses equivalent in content to those offered by East Tennessee State University.